Lapin0t/phd-manuscript/main/02_games.typ

   #v(-2em)
 ]

+#tom[Je comprends pas le (2), tu peux détailler un poil?

+  Sinon, typomaniac strikes back: j'ai jamais vu des items référencés par "1.", plutôt (1).]

 And this is it!
-I really want to stress the fact that this is the entirety of the mathematical content of this theory of coinduction, and yet it provides an exceedingly versatile and easy to use theorem.
+I really want to stress the fact that this is the entirety of the mathematical content of this theory of coinduction, and yet it provides an exceedingly versatile and easy-to-use theorem.
 It is easily shown to subsume the tools provided by the companion construction and by parametrized coinduction~#mcite(<HurNDV13>).
 The coq-coinduction library follows-up with some helpers for deriving inf-closedness of predicates, the definition of the